A gift from you means more hope and healing for others. Donate today.

 The formation of cataracts is common as you grow older.
 They are the leading cause of vision problems in adults over 55.
-Unfortunately, there are no medications or diet that can slow the progression.
+Unfortunately, there are no medications or diets that can slow the progression.

 When you have a cataract covering your eye, your world may appear blurry, dim and less colorful.
 You may also experience halos and glare.
 It’s like looking through a fog.